arjun-menon/alteza/README.md

 There's a `getLastModifiedObj()` function which returns a Python `datetime` object.
 There's also a `getLastModified(f: str = default_datetime_format)` functon which returns a `str` with the date & time formatted.

-There are similar `getCreateDate` and `getCreateDateObj` functions which tell you when the file was created in git history. _Note_ however: This date gets updated when a file is moved or renamed.
+There are similar `getCreateDateObj()` and `getCreateDate(f: str = default_datetime_format)` functions which tell you when the file was created in git history. (_Note_ however: This date gets updated when a file is moved or renamed.)
+If the file is not in a git repo, then `getCreateDateObj` will return `None` and `getCreateDate` will return an empty string.

 The `default_datetime_format` is `%Y %b %-d  at %-H:%M %p`.

-_Note:_ This function calls spawns a `git` process, so is a tiny bit slow.
+_Note:_ These function calls spawn a `git` process, so they can be a tiny bit slow.

 Available everywhere.